 You can also think of 3PP in terms of how freely available the exchange of 3PP should be.
-You may want to - or be required to - make some of your 3PP publically available.
-For the rest of your 3PP, you may want to more closely control access to with non-disclosure agreements and approve access on case-by-case basis.
+Controlling access to Proof of Compliance is important and different organizations have different philosophies and requirements.
+Deciding and controlling 3PP as published Publicly, or By-request, or By-agreement, with traceability and supporting processes is key.
 Often, access approval should be in the hands of your sales or support teams.
 ProofPort delivers simple, team-managed, access control to 3PP for your B2B relationships.

 5. 3PP ORIGINS

 You also need to think about the origin of 3PP.
 Some of your third-party proof is actually produced and controlled by other publicly available sources of authority like the PCI Council or the Privacy Shield List.
 However, most of your 3PP originates from your own organization.
-It’s actually very important to have a single clearinghouse for all the latest publicly-sourced and internally-produced 3PP that is foundational to your customers and partners in B2B relationships.
+It’s actually very important to have a single clearinghouse for all the latest publicly-sourced and internally-produced 3PP that is requisite to B2B customer and partner relationships.
 ProofPort can be that clearinghouse and evidence exchange for your 3PP, delivering real-time notifications of changes in 3PP to your B2B customers and partners, and providing reminders and scheduling for your publishing of 3PP.

 6. 3PP CONNECTIVITY

 If you are publishing 3PP for your B2B customers as a SaaS provider, it is tempting to think that one-to-one file-sharing, workflows, surveying, or portals is an excellent way to distribute 3PP to B2B customers.
 In actuality, economics and customers demand freedom from the friction of having to utilize hundreds or even thousands of portals, workflows, and one-to-one systems for updates to 3PP.
-One-to-one doesn’t scale for your B2B customers needing to collect 3PP frequently.
-However, all parties involved in the publishing or collection of 3PP benefit when the distribution is frictionless and moved to a standardized clearinghouse of evidence exchange like ProofPort.
+One-to-one doesn’t scale for your B2B customers needing to collect 3PP frequently from many third-parties.
+All parties involved in the publishing and collection of 3PP benefit when the distribution of 3PP is frictionless, low cost, and without delay.
+A standardized evidence exchange clearinghouse (many-to-many 3PP) is the best way to move up-to-date 3PP at scale.
 ProofPort complements your risk and compliance management systems with a standardized, frictionless, and affordable many-to-many conduit of 3PP - a source of up-to-date data for your systems, processes, and teams.
 ProofPort passes the benefits of many-to-many efficiencies to all participating parties and platforms with free and affordable service that delivers quality data, performance, and advanced capabilities that can only be obtained at scale.

 7. 3PP CONTROL

-The best type of 3PP validates that a system of controls for compliance requirements has been maintained, i.e., control has been maintained.
-This eliminates the need for the more common and riskier approach of validating compliance with periodic audits, inspections, surveys, or snapshots, which only prove that a system of controls is presently in compliance.
+The best types of 3PP validate that a system of controls, for compliance or regulatory requirements, has been maintained, i.e., control has been maintained.
+This eliminates the need for the more common and riskier approach of validating compliance with periodic audits, surveys, or snapshots, which only prove that a system of control is in compliance at a given point in time.
 Best practice, whenever possible exchange 3PP that verifies that a system of compliance controls are being maintained.